Why not stop by and take a 10-minute, self-guided tour of the building?

 The building features four stones from English cathedrals installed within the structure, namely, a stone from Lincoln Cathedral (1092), a piece of marble from the reredos of St Paul’s Cathedral, a stone from the 11th century Canterbury Cathedral and a carved stone from the 13th century Westminster Abbey.

-The windows of Cathedral were created by well-known West Australian stained-glass manufacturers, Gowers and Brown, who have been responsible for the decorative windows in many ecclesiastical buildings in Western Australia.
+The windows of the Cathedral were created by well-known West Australian stained-glass manufacturers, Gowers and Brown, who have been responsible for the decorative windows in many ecclesiastical buildings in Western Australia.

-* For consistency, all references to architectural style are taken from Richard Apperly; Robert Irving, and Peter Reynolds – A Pictorial Guide to Identifying Australian Architecture:
+* For consistency, all references to architectural style are taken from Richard Apperly, Robert Irving, and Peter Reynolds – A Pictorial Guide to Identifying Australian Architecture: